-2. China continues to impose additional BSE-related import restrictions on protein-free tallow.
+- 2. China continues to impose additional BSE-related import restrictions on protein-free tallow.
 The OIE's BSE chapter specifies that protein-free tallow should be traded regardless of the BSE status of the exporting country without BSE-related restrictions.
 However, China continues to insist that the United States certify that the tallow not be processed from certain SRMs, and that certain tallow processing methods commonly used in the United States be prohibited.
 Additionally, China insists that the United States certify that materials used to produce tallow were not sourced from farms where a BSE-positive animal has been detected.
 China's position is not aligned with OIE guidelines and has effectively blocked imports of US-origin protein-free tallow.
-The United States has provided China with several quantitative risk assessments that demonstrate that any BSE-related risks associated with protein-free tallow are too small to calculate.
-In connection with last year's transitional review before this Committee, the United States asked China whether it had performed a risk assessment relevant to its BSE-related restrictions on imports of protein-free tallow from the United States, as contemplated by Articles 2 and 5 of the SPS Agreement.
-China did not respond to this question.
-Please indicate whether China has performed a relevant risk assessment and, if so, explain how that risk assessment supports the measures that China is applying to protein-free tallow.
+The United States has provided China with several quantitative risk assessments that demonstrate that any BSE-related risks associated with protein-free tallow are too small to calculate. - (a) In connection with last year's transitional review before this Committee, the United States asked China whether it had performed a risk assessment relevant to its BSE-related restrictions on imports of protein-free tallow from the United States.
+At last year's transitional review before this Committee, China stated that it had "conducted the necessary risk assessments on beef imported from the United States and there had been many technical communications on numerous occasions".
+However, no additional information was provided, and China's response was unclear as to whether it has also conducted a risk assessment relevant to protein-free tallow.
+Please provide additional information on any risk assessment that China has conducted which is relevant to its BSE-related restrictions on imports of US-origin protein-free tallow.